johngrantuk/balancer-rust-template/Readme.md

 ### Reference Implementation

 The repository includes a complete reference implementation for the **DODO V1** protocol, demonstrating all integration steps.
 You can examine the `main()` function to see the complete workflow in action.
-The current implementation uses the `web3-rs` library for blockchain interactions (migration to `alloy` is planned for future versions).
+The current implementation uses the `alloy` stack

 ## Critical Requirements & Constraints